For EmployersApr 24, 20267 min read

 Mistake #1: The Race to the Bottom on Pay

 If you pay $3/hour and expect someone to work like a robot, you’ll get terrible results.
-If you pay fairly ($8–$15/hour depending on the role) and treat people like humans, you’ll get loyalty and quality that beats local hires.
+If you pay fairly ($5–$10/hour for general VA work, $10–$15/hour for specialists) and treat people like humans, you’ll get loyalty and quality that beats local hires.

 Mistake #2: Skipping Real Onboarding